SoundSliced/indexscroll_listview_builder/README.md

 **Declarative Positioning** (indexToScrollTo acts as "home position"):

 When `indexToScrollTo` is non-null, it acts as a declarative "home position".
-In v2.2.0, the widget uses intelligent tracking to coordinate between declarative and imperative scrolling:
+In v2.2.0, the widget intelligently handles two scenarios:

+**Scenario 1 - Coordinated Mode (Update indexToScrollTo in callback):**
 ```dart
 final controller = IndexedScrollController();